SzymonJak982/Data-Science-Projects-/README.md

 # 1. Breast cancer classification
 ## Introduction
-Aim of this analysis is to predict which tumors can be malignant.
-Used methods are prinicipal component analysis and dimensionality reduction to check for the feature meaningfulness in tumor malignancy prediction.
-PCA model was then compared to Logistic Regression model.
-This analysis was conducted using Wisconsin Breast Cancer dataset.
+The aim of this analysis is to predict malignancy in tumors.
+Principal Component Analysis (PCA) and dimensionality reduction methods were employed to assess the significance of features in predicting tumor malignancy.
+The PCA model was subsequently compared to a Logistic Regression model.
+This analysis was performed using the Wisconsin Breast Cancer dataset.
 ## Methods
 - Logistic Regression
 - Principal Component Analysis (PCA)